Millboard vs. Standard Composite Decking: What Should You Choose?

 One of the most popular composite decking brands is Millboard due to its authenticity, durability, and strength.
 But is Millboard the right choice for you, or should you opt for a cheaper, standard composite decking for your outdoor space?
 In this article we’ll take you through the benefits of Millboard and why it’s a cut above the rest.

-Why choose Millboard composite decking?
+What is Millboard composite decking?

 • Authentic wood look and feel: Millboard decking is moulded from real wood, so it has the same beautiful look and feel as natural hardwood.